oneapi-src/visual-quality-inspection/README.md

 ```

 ### 7. Observations
-This section covers the prediction time comparison between Stock PyTorch 1.8.0 and Intel PyTorch Extension (IPEX) 1.8.0 for this model.
+This section covers the prediction time comparison between Stock PyTorch 1.8.0 and Intel PyTorch Extension 1.8.0 for this model.

 ![image](assets/pytorch_prediction_time.png)
 <br>**Key Takeaways**
-- Realtime prediction time speedup with IPEX 1.8.0 shows up to 2.22x against stock Pytorch 1.8.0 for the Pill anomaly detection model
+- Realtime prediction time speedup with Intel® Extension for PyTorch 1.8.0 shows up to 2.22x against stock Pytorch 1.8.0 for the Pill anomaly detection model
-- Batch prediction time speedup with IPEX 1.8.0 shows from 1.04x to 1.38x against stock Pytorch 1.8.0 for the Pill anomaly detection model
+- Batch prediction time speedup with Intel® Extension for PyTorch 1.8.0 shows from 1.04x to 1.38x against stock Pytorch 1.8.0 for the Pill anomaly detection model

 #### Intel Neural Compressor
 Below are the observations on the inference timing on the quantized model created using Intel® Neural Compressor(INC) on Azure Standard_D4_V5 instance.